altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 ```

 # Performance and denormalization
 When building systems using Event sourcing and CQRS techniques
 - it is tremendously important to realise that the write-side has completely different needs from the read-side,
 - and separating those concerns into datastores that are optimised for either side
 - makes it possible to offer the best experience for the write and read sides independently.

-For example, in a bidding system it is important to “take the write”
+For example, in a bidding system it is important to "take the write"
 - and respond to the bidder that we have accepted the bid as soon as possible,
 - which means that write-throughput is of highest importance for the write-side.
 - Often this means that data stores which are able to scale to accommodate these requirements have a less expressive query side.